ldiego08/Flunt.NET/src/Flunt.Web.Mvc/Readme.md

 The HTML framework classes are located under the <code>Flunt.Web.Mvc.Html</code> namespace.
 You can always extend any of these classes to create custom HTML content.
 Built-in base classes are:

-*<code>HtmlBlock</code>: 	Extend to create a custom renderer that will output an HTML markup block.
+*	HtmlBlock: 		Extend to create a custom renderer that will output an HTML markup block.
-*<code>HtmlElement</code>: 	Extend to create a custom renderer that will output an HTML element with optional
+*	HtmlElement: 	Extend to create a custom renderer that will output an HTML element with optional children elements.
-							children elements.
-*<code>HtmlInput</code>:	Extend to create a custom renderer that will output an HTML input element to be
-							used in a form.
+*	HtmlInput:		Extend to create a custom renderer that will output an HTML input element to be used in a form.